Theatrical Failure and the Novel

 A groundbreaking rereading of the novel, Empty Houses provides new ways to consider the novelistic imagination.

-David Kurnick is assistant professor of English at Rutgers University.
+David Kurnick is associate professor of English at Rutgers University.